ezsystems/EzSystemsPrivacyCookieBundle/README.md

 ##Abstraction

-Privacy Cookie Bundle v0.2 allows to increase abstraction level on the implementation side.
-Example of usage is shown on [EzDemoBundle](https://github.com/ezsystems/DemoBundle) (part of the eZ Publish / eZ Platform) in which banner options are retrieved from specified content type structure.
+Privacy Cookie Bundle v0.2 allows increasing the abstraction level on the implementation side.
+Example of the usage can be see at [EzDemoBundle](https://github.com/ezsystems/DemoBundle).
+Banner options are retrieved from a specified Content Type structure.